eloymelo/linux-documentation/Debian/post-install-guide.md

-# A Couple of Tweaks to Apply After Installing Debian Stable
+# A Couple of tweaks to apply after installing debian stable

 1. **Enable contrib and non-free sources**